-- 16.1 Assignments must be submitted by the due date unless one of the following conditions are met: - 16.1.1 The student has a medical certificate which states that he or she was unfit to conduct the work in the week prior to the assignment is due. - 16.1.2 The student has been given a credit for the assignment. - 16.1.3 The student has requested and obtained written permission from the Associate Dean for an extension over a given period. - 16.2 The coordinator of the unit in which the assignment is due can, upon exercising their own discretion, recommend to the Associate Dean that an individual student be granted an extension to the due date, but this does not guarantee approval.
-In the case of an extension for a research proposal or thesis, the request must be supported by the student's research supervisor. - 16.3 In order to receive an extension, the request must be in writing and provide a case specifying the reasons for an extension and the duration requested. - 16.4 The granting of an extension to one student does not imply that all students will receive an extension based on similar circumstances.
-Extensions are case specific but generally the following constitute grounds for extension: - 16.4.1 Special Consideration on compassionate grounds. - 16.4.2 Special consideration such as in the event of a student suffering from a chronic condition - which by its nature impedes the student's ability to conduct the work on time - 16.4.3 Disability.
+- 1.1 Assignments must be submitted by the due date unless one of the following conditions are met: - 1.1.1 The student has a medical certificate which states that he or she was unfit to conduct the work in the week prior to the assignment is due. - 1.1.2 The student has been given a credit for the assignment. - 1.1.3 The student has requested and obtained written permission from the Director of Academic Studies for an extension over a given period. - 1.2 The coordinator of the unit in which the assignment is due can, upon exercising their own discretion, recommend to the Director of Academic Studies that an individual student be granted an extension to the due date, but this does not guarantee approval.
+In the case of an extension for a research proposal or thesis, the request must be supported by the student's research supervisor. - 1.3 In order to receive an extension, the request must be in writing and provide a case specifying the reasons for an extension and the duration requested. - 1.4 The granting of an extension to one student does not imply that all students will receive an extension based on similar circumstances.
+Extensions are case specific but generally the following constitute grounds for extension: - 1.4.1 Special Consideration on compassionate grounds. - 1.4.2 Special consideration such as in the event of a student suffering from a chronic condition which by its nature impedes the student's ability to conduct the work on time. - 1.4.3 Disability.
 Depending on the nature of the disability, more time may be provided to complete the assignment.
-This will be agreed between the unit coordinator and the respective student considering written evidence of the condition and written notice from a qualified health practitioner. - 16.4.4 A delay in obtaining approvals:
+This will be agreed between the unit coordinator and the respective student considering written evidence of the condition and written notice from a qualified health practitioner. - 1.4.4 A delay in obtaining approvals: